 Copy current settings to the other parameter slot (A to B or vice versa).

 To try out a variation of the current settings without erasing the reference, press this button, switch to the other preset slot, and adjust your parameters of choice, then switch or morph between them.

 When copying a preset to a slot, the morphing slider will automatically fly to the corresponding slot.

 Displays the current preset name, if any.
-Clicking the associated button (up&down arrows) brings up the preset manager.
+Clicking the associated button (up and down arrows) brings up the preset manager.

-Gradually morphes parameters from A to B slots.
+Gradually morphes parameters from A to B slots or vice versa.

 The parameter set associated with the current morphing slider position can be saved as a preset.
 In addition, when the morphing slider is in an intermediary position, any edit made to a parameter switches the slider back to slot A or B, whichever is closest to the current position.

 Enabling the Automation control switch makes the morphing slider exposed and available for automation read.

 When engaged, keep in mind only the morphing slider value is used for automation, and other parameter values are ignored.
 This behavior is intended and necessary to prevent any parameter conflicts that would otherwise occur.

 As a consequence of this, you need to make sure the Automation switch is engaged when mapping the morphing slider mapped to a control surface hardware knob or slider.
 On the opposite, when not engaged, the plug-in will listen for any parameter automation, except the morphing slider.